-- Youth are building relationships with Elders

-- Elders are teaching what they learned growing up

-- Respect for family

-- Elders are less isolated

-- More relationships between elders and youth

-- Youth knowing their roots and who they are

-- Singing Kaska songs

-- Starting point is grounding in a culture- who are you?

-- Genogram- response to systemic assault

-- So important that it is rooted in culture

-- Connecting with culture

-- Non-native can also explore where they come from
+- Advocates are building relationships with Elders - Elders are teaching what they learned growing up - Respect for family - Elders are less isolated - More relationships between elders and youth - Advocates knowing their roots and who they are - Singing kaska songs - Starting point is grounding in a culture- who are you? - Geneogram- response to systemic assault - Stand up proud and know who your grandpa is.
+You can feel him in your veins.
+You can hear him.
+That is where the power is. - So important that it is rooted in culture - Connecting with culture - It is always in their DNA - Non-native can also explore where they come from - Rooting yourself in culture before it is lost.
+There is an urgency in it.